sebpost2/sebpost2/README.md

   - Lead programmer on **Cat-Nip**, a 2D Godot/GDScript game — enemy AI, final boss and pixel-art animation pipeline.
   - Long-running curiosity for real-time graphics, computer vision and player-experience AI.

-  ---

-  Thanks for stopping by — happy to chat about Python, LLM agents, Odoo or Godot.